Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-1. Share of agriculture in GDP This share has actually decreased since 1991, as the service sector has grown significantly.
+Statement 1 is Incorrect: Share of agriculture in GDP has actually decreased since 1991, as the service sector has grown significantly.

-2. Share of India's exports in world trade This share has increased.
+Statement 2 is Correct: Share of India's exports in world trade has increased.
 India has become a more integrated part of the global economy, with a larger export footprint.

-3. FDI inflows These have increased considerably.
-The liberalization measures made India a more attractive destination for foreign investment.
+Statement 3 is Correct: FDI inflows have increased considerably.
+The liberalisation measures made India a more attractive destination for foreign investment.

-4. India's foreign exchange reserves These have also increased enormously.
+Statement 4 is Correct: India's foreign exchange reserves have also increased enormously.
 This reflects India's improved ability to generate foreign currency and manage its external finances.

 QUESTION 14